npanagiwtidou/etl_pipeline/README.md

 Particularly, the data were extracted from
 Redshift warehouse, transformed and loaded to S3 bucket.
-The transforming task includes finding and dealing with missing and incorrect values, removing duplicated values and merging tables with data.
+The transforming task includes finding and dealing with missing and incorrect values, removing duplicated values and merging datatables.